Praise for “Burn Down the Ground”

 “Crews’ account (the title refers to lighting brush on fire to clear out snakes) is as well-paced and stirring as a novel.
 In her fluid narrative (she’s also a storyteller on the side, a gig that helped her develop this book), Crews neither wallows in self-pity nor plays for cheap black-comedic yuks.
 Instead, this book stands out for what matters most: Crews’ story, bluntly told.” –ELLE magazine

 “As I combed the pages of the book, I couldn’t believe what a range of emotions I felt—I laughed aloud at Crews’s stories of her over-the-top-but-endearing family (both her parents were deaf, but she and her brother were both hearing), especially her father; was completely captured by the portrait of the Deaf community, something about which I knew nothing; and was heartbroken by the destruction of a real life family.
-Turning the final page, I was grateful Crews had dared to get raw and real—and I wanted to hear more.” —Glamour Magazine (Read the complete article.)
+Turning the final page, I was grateful Crews had dared to get raw and real—and I wanted to hear more.” —Glamour Magazine (Read the complete article on Glamour.com or download the pdf.)

 “While there’s plenty of memoir fodder in the hearing-child-of-two-deaf-parents subject, Crews’s story has heartbreaking depth and complexity.
 With insight into her father’s feelings about deafness, his über-Christian family’s response to his violence against the women in his life, and the culture of the deaf community, this is a rich read.” —Library Journal